Dave and Buster’s traded more than 8 percent higher Wednesday after reporting better-than-expected quarterly results.

-Zillow has a lot of room to run, and its latest quarterly report shows that, CNBC's Jim Cramer says.
+Verifone is taking a beating because of this, and its latest quarterly results show that, CNBC's Jim Cramer says.

 Some of the names on the move ahead of the open.

-Check out the companies making headlines after the bell Tuesday: Alphabet, Under Armour, Southwestern Energy and more.
+Check out the companies making headlines after the bell Tuesday: Under Armour, Dave & Buster's, Verifone and more.

 Get the best of CNBC in your inbox